yashashreepk/yashashreepk/README.md

 - 👋 Hi, I’m @yashashreepk
 - 👀 I’m interested in Python and Data Science
 - 🌱 I’m currently doing internship with Bharat Soft pvt.Ltd
-- 💞️ I’m looking to collaborate on Python OR Machine Learning
+- 💞️ I’m looking to collaborate on Python OR Data Science
 - 📫 How to reach me yashashreepkshirsagar@gmail.com

 <!---